aarondendekker/intro-programming-bfx-workshop-fall2026/README.md

 # Introduction to programming with R Workshop - Fall 2026
-Workshop materials are licensed under CC BY 4.0

 Welcome!
-This repository holds the materials for a three-session introductory R workshop for [EDIT: audience, e.g. trainees and residents].
+This repository holds the materials for a three-session introductory R workshop for the members of the Rogel and Blondy Center for Pancreatic Cancer.
 No prior programming experience is assumed.

 ## Start here: install R and RStudio